joshwlivingston/advanced-r/README.md

 <br>

-Complex vectors are created with `complex()` specifying either the length (via the `length.out` argument), or both the real and imaginary parts as numeric vectors. <br><br>
+Complex vectors are created with `complex()`, specifying either the length (via the `length.out` argument) or both the real and imaginary parts as numeric vectors. <br><br>

 *2. Test your knowledge of the vector coercion rules by predicting the